 Money is ______________.

 Take the time to complete this sentence yourself.
-What are the words that come to mind immediately?
-Is it power, freedom, not important, or evil?
+What are the word(s) immediately come to mind?
+Is it power, freedom, importance, or evil?

 There’s no right or wrong answer.
-It’s just a step into understanding how you view money.
-For instance, I once thought money didn’t buy happiness (Money is not important because I wanted to just be happy in life).
+The simple exercise is a step into understanding how you view money.
+For example, I once thought money didn’t buy happiness (Money is not important because I wanted to just be happy in life).
 But, the belief that money didn’t buy happiness meant I spent it on things that actually never brought long lasting happiness into my life.
-This informed my financial behaviors so much so I didn’t see the importance of saving more of it or finding ways to make more of it.
+This belief informed my financial behaviors, so much so, I didn’t see the importance of saving money or investing.

 Now, think about that statement again.
 Close your eyes (humor me) and complete the sentence: money is__________.